Stamp duty refunds: too good to be true?

 Experts warn in this guest blog that some claims being made by firms offering help with SDLT refunds are too good to be true, and urge property buyers to exercise independent judgement before making a claim.

 An increasing number of firms are contacting buyers of properties after completion of a purchase, suggesting that stamp duty land tax (SDLT) has been overpaid.
-The most common issues raised are that multiple dwellings relief (MDR) has not been claimed or that the buyer could have paid non-residential rates of SDLT (which are generally lower than residential rates) because the property was a mixture of residential and non-residential land.
+These firms often do nothing else other than offer SDLT reclaims.
+The most common issues raised are that multiple dwellings relief (MDR) has not been claimed or that the buyer could have paid non-residential rates of SDLT (which are generally lower than residential rates) because the property was a mixture of residential and non-residential land or the property was uninhabitable.
 Similar issues arise for transactions in Wales and Scotland, which have taxes that are substantially similar to SDLT, but this note only talks to SDLT.

-The letter offers to make a reclaim application with HMRC, usually in return for a percentage of the refund.
+The firms offer to make a reclaim application with HMRC, usually in return for a percentage of the refund.
 They often say it is "no success, no fee" and that there is little to lose.
 Typically their letters will include wording such as:

 "We send HMRC a detailed and fully documented claim asking them to review your stamp duty payment."